 For companies that have made the decision to implement their first HR platform, change their existing system, or launch a new HR process company-wide, success hinges on your preparedness, accuracy, and gaining the trust of your people.
 As people are naturally resistant to change, it’s essential that you roll out the change smoothly and without hiccups.

 We understand that building something new in a live HR platform environment can be daunting.
 That’s why we’ve created Bob’s Sandbox, a risk- and mess-free testing environment for you to use to experiment with Bob.

 What is a sandbox?

-Sandboxes are traditionally associated with the world of developers.
+Sandboxes are traditionally associated with the world of developers and QA engineers.
 They are isolated environments that enable users to develop new features, test, and detect vulnerabilities without risk to their production environment.

 Bob’s Sandbox uses the same principle of an isolated testing environment but is designed for HR professionals that use Bob.
 It’s easy to use and doesn’t require any tech background or coding know-how.

 Using Bob’s Sandbox to test processes across the employee lifecycle